Powering the future: explore the rise of renewable energy jobs

 So, it’s understandable that the renewable energy industry continues to increase in scope and popularity.
 This article details the growth of clean energy jobs and provides an overview of 10 green energy roles so you can determine if one or more align with your interests and goals.

-What are clean energy jobs?
+What are renewable energy jobs?

 Clean energy jobs represent an innovative and vital sector of the global workforce.
 Green jobs bridge an array of fields, but the primary areas of concentration are in renewable energy, energy efficiency, grid modernization and energy storage, and clean transportation.